howard-university-web-services/Howard-Automation-Library/README.md

 ### Usage of server hal_sites.sh

 When running this script, 'drush' and the '-y' flag, are automatically added to the drush command you wish to run.
-It is quite important to "not use command aliases" with this script.
-Ie, use "pm:enable" not "en".
+It is quite important to "not use command aliases" with this script. e.g. use "pm:enable" not "en".
 Related too [this issue](https://github.com/drush-ops/drush/issues/3025) if curious as to why.

 - From root folder on acquia server, check status: `bash scripts/hal_sites.sh status`.
 In this instance, 'status' is the drush command to run.
 - From root folder on acquia server, clear cache: `bash scripts/hal_sites.sh cr`.
 In this instance, 'cr' is the drush command to run.
 - From scheduled task runner on acquia: `bash /var/www/html/${AH_SITE_NAME}/scripts/hal_sites.sh cr`.
 Clears caches on all sites in install, to run hourly or whatever desired.

-## Drupal 8
+## Drupal 9

 The following full scripts are available: